rnetonet/enviot/README.md

 [D 181109 10:16:32 fog_storage_mongodb:37] Loaded
 ```

-The messages are the loaded plugins: fog temporary storage plugin and a fog to cloud sync plugin.
+The messages are from the loaded plugins: a *fog temporary storage plugin* and a *fog to cloud sync plugin*.

 ### Start the Perception layer

-Actually the perception module simulates data collection using a historical dataset.
+Actually, the perception module simulates data collection using a historical dataset.

 ```
 (.venv) rnetonet@T440s:~/Workspace/enviot$ python perception/perception_simulator.py